Jenny Allard

-Jennifer Lynn Allard (born 1968) is a former All-American softball player at the University of Michigan and the current head coach of the Harvard University softball team.
+Jennifer Lynn Allard (born 1968) is a former All-American softball player at the University of Michigan and the current head coach of the University of Pittsburgh softball team.
 Allard played for the Michigan Wolverines softball team from 1987–1990, where she was named an All-Big Ten player four straight years.
 She was a third baseman as a freshman and sophomore and a pitcher as a junior and senior.
 In 1989, Allard was named the Big Ten Player of the Year and a nominee for the Honda-Broderick Cup.
 She has been the head coach at Harvard since 1995, where she led the Crimson to its first Ivy League championship in 1992 and has followed with three more Ivy League crowns.
 In 1997, Allard told her team that she was a lesbian, becoming one of the first major college coaches to openly announce her homosexuality.
 In 2008, Allard was inducted into the University of Michigan Athletic Hall of Honor.

-All-American at the University of Michigan (1987–1990)
+University of Michigan (1987–1990)

 After graduating from Woodbridge High School in Irvine, California, Allard played softball for Hall of Fame coach Carol Hutchins at the University of Michigan from 1987-1990.
 She began at Michigan as a third baseman, but became a pitcher in her junior and senior years.
 As a freshman, Allard led the Wolverines with 26 RBIs, while hitting .331, second best on the team.
 She led the team in batting average in 1988 and 1989 and was named an All-American and Big Ten Player of the Year in 1989.
 She was also a four-time All-Big Ten Conference selection, earning Academic All-Big Ten honors as a senior.
 In 1989, Allard was also nominated for the Honda Broderick Award.
 She was the recipient of Michigan’s Conference Medal of Honor, an award given to the highest-achieving female student-athlete.
 Named to the Big Ten All-Decade team in 1992, Allard ranked in the top four all-time in 15 hitting and pitching categories at the time of her graduation from Michigan.
 In 2008, Allard was inducted into the University of Michigan Athletic Hall of Honor, only the fourth softball player inducted into the Hall (after Penny Neer, Vicki Morrow, and Alicia Seegert).